Maple Glazed Carrots With Thyme and Orange Zest

 Tips

-• Serving portions: Figure about 1/4 lb (115g) of maple-glazed carrots per person.
+2. Serving portions: Figure about 1/4 lb (115g) of maple-glazed carrots per person.
 Double that for big eaters if you aren’t serving other side dishes.

 In this article on how to shop for carrots, Cooks Illustrated found fresh carrots with the leaves attached have a deeper carrot flavor, but the bagged carrots are sweeter (they sweeten with age).
-I use fresh carrots with the leaves for this dish because we’re adding honey for sweetness anyway.
+I use fresh carrots with the leaves for this dish because we’re adding maple syrup for sweetness anyway.

 Avoid those little bagged precut baby carrots as they don’t have much taste.